PlayFab Party Overview

 All PlayFab multiplayer features, including Party, are designed to let you build interoperable multiplayer experiences across devices and platforms.
 When implementing cross-play, you should leverage best industry design practices so that the game's multiplayer experiences don't accidentally put certain device form factors at a disadvantage relative to others, and that they comply with all applicable platform policies for cross-platform multiplayer activity.

-The game is responsible for deciding when (or if) to submit data messages to PlayFab Party and what the payloads mean in order to synchronize its particular game state.
+To synchronize its particular game state, the game is responsible for deciding when (or if) to submit data messages to PlayFab Party and what the payloads mean.

 The PlayFab Party transport ensures that submitted messages are delivered securely and efficiently via features like optionally guaranteeing delivery despite Internet packet loss, and automatically fragmenting and reassembling messages larger than the environment supports.
 PlayFab Party also provides ongoing connection quality feedback such as observed latency.
 The game can choose how to interpret the feedback and tune, predict, or recover in the way best suited to its own design and tolerances.

 Using data transmission in PlayFab Party is entirely optional; some games use only chat features.